 SKIP TO COURSE REQUIREMENTS

-To complete a child psychology minor, students are required to take a minimum of 20 credits.
+To complete the Child Psychology minor, students are required to take a minimum of 20 credits.
 Of these credits, 12 must be taken at Metropolitan State and 12 credits must be upper division.
 More specific course requirements are below.